 His numerous trips took him to South America, Spain, England and Paris.
-By early 1951 he met Robert Delpire who quickly published some of his circus photographs in an issue of NEUF and shortly thereafter devoted an entire issue of the magazine to Frank’s recent photographs of South America.
+In 1951, he met Robert Delpire who quickly published some of his circus photographs in an issue of NEUF and soon after devoted an entire issue of the magazine to his work in South America.

 The photographer returned to the United States in 1953 and won a Guggenheim Fellowship to document the American society.
 The result, The Americans, published by Delpire in 1958, shook up the history of documentary photography and the photographic book.